christinecastillo/Spatial_Ecology_R_2025/Code/R_Proyect.md

 ![Rplot_NIR](https://github.com/user-attachments/assets/e94fbec6-a0a6-450e-bd1d-2d7d8cde7488)

-*Figure: Comparison of RGB composites with NIR (Band B8) replacing Blue for the Madre de Dios region in July 2019 and 2024.
+*Figure 5: Comparison of RGB composites with NIR (Band B8) replacing Blue for the Madre de Dios region in July 2019 and 2024.
 Vegetation appears blue, highlighting areas of healthy growth, while non-vegetation areas appear yellow, allowing a clear visualization of vegetation changes over time.*

 **A noticeable decrease in blue intensity over the years indicates a reduction in healthy vegetation cover, suggesting potential vegetation loss or stress in certain areas.**